Large Language Models Meet Knowledge Graphs for Question Answering: Synthesis and Opportunities: Approaches and Alignments

 \subsubsection{Aligning with Complex QA}

-The approaches incorporating the KGs with LLMs can enable multi-hop and iterative reasoning over the factual graph of KGs and further augment the reasoning capability of LLMs for complex QA.
-The challenges of knowledge retrieval, knowledge conflicts, interactions across modalities, and complex question decomposition in multi-document QA, multi-modal QA, and multi-hop QA can be easily mitigated based on joint reasoning over the factual KGs and LLMs~\citep{suri2024visdom,liang2025reasvqa,qiao2024graphllm}.
+The approaches that incorporate KGs with LLMs can enable multi-hop and iterative reasoning over the factual KGs, further augmenting the reasoning capability of LLMs for complex QA.
+The challenges of knowledge retrieval and conflicts across modalities and knowledge sources, as well as complex knowledge reasoning and question answering in multi-document QA, multi-modal QA, and multi-hop QA, can be mitigated through joint reasoning over factual KGs and LLMs~\citep{suri2024visdom,liang2025reasvqa,qiao2024graphllm,xin2025atomr}.
 Moreover, the joint reasoning over the factual KGs and LLMs provides the logical inference chains and anchor for LLMs to generate explainable answers with clear evidence from factual KGs~\citep{zhao2024kg\eat{, christmann2023explainable}}.
 Although the joint reasoning over the factual KGs and LLMs can address the challenges of complex QA well, joint KG–LLM reasoning remains inefficient because large-scale graph traversal is computationally intensive and time-consuming.
-Moreover, the reasoning capabilities of KGs mainly depend on the completeness and knowledge coverage of KGs, where the incomplete, inconsistent, and outdated knowledge from KGs might induce noise or conflicts. \eat{,especially for intricate reasoning that requires integrating knowledge from multiple sources.} The main challenge lies in \textit{how to improve the reasoning efficiency over the large-scale graph and reasoning capabilities under incomplete KG?}
+Moreover, the reasoning capabilities of KGs mainly depend on the completeness and knowledge coverage of KGs, where the incomplete, inconsistent, and outdated knowledge from KGs might induce noise or conflicts.
+The main challenge lies in \textit{how to improve the reasoning efficiency over the large-scale graph and reasoning capabilities under incomplete KG?}